 Find us online!

 The health and wellness of our teen community are top priorities for Hyde Park Art Center.
 Due to COVID-19, all HPAC Teen Programs will be offered remotely while continuing to offer free art programs to high school teens.

 We do not require students to purchase materials or equipment to join and all class projects are device friendly.
-Registration for virtual classes is open and rolling throughout this Fall term.
+Registration for virtual classes is open and rolling throughout the year.

 Participants will connect to Spring 2021 programs using Zoom at afterschool hours beginning on Tuesday, April 13th to Friday, June 18th, 2021.